amitshekhariitbhu/android-interview-questions/README.md

 ## Live session on "Android Developer Interview Preparation for Product-based Companies"

-I conducted a live session on "Android Developer Interview Preparation for Product-based Companies."
+I conducted a live session on "Android Developer Interview Preparation for Product-based Companies"

 Interacted with over **500 Android Developers**.